MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective_milestone1.md

 - Still needs to improve the skill of conducting preliminary research before formulating a question.
 - Returned Bernard the cat to its owners

+### Zaid

+- Was able to contribute an interesting research question and participated in productive discussion.
+- Found lots of good data.
+- Didn't do much divergent thinking as I was too intrigued by one question.
+- Need to improve my GitHub skills and learn how to use the project board properly.